Kiffhost/exalted-scripture-understanding/Charms/Sidereals/House of Endings/Awareness/Heavenly Sentinel Eye.md

 -  Who here is in the greatest danger?
 -  What here poses the greatest danger to me?
 -  What’s the safest place here?
 -  What’s the best way to get out of here?
-If the Storyteller doesn’t have an answer in mind for a question, the Sidereal’s player should provide one, as if introducing a fact.
+If the Storyteller doesn’t have an answer in mind for a question, the Sidereal’s player should provide one, as if [[introducing a fact]].
 ## Reset
 Once per scene.